Ghali Umar Na'Abba: International parliamentary positions

-It is however on record that based on his leadership attributes, exceptional commitment to duty and towering performance and enhanced results, he was elevated from being the Vice President of the following regional parliamentary bodies - Conference of Speakers of West African Parliaments; African Region, Commonwealth Parliamentary Association and Africa Parliamentary Union - to president, all in 2000 and 2001.
-These offered him a rare opportunity to significantly redefine, reshape, and drive African parliamentary diplomacy and development, fundamentally desired in the wake of the new millennium in 2000.
-As the President of the Commonwealth Parliamentary Association, Africa Region, he took Nigeria back to the body and thus Nigeria's name was removed from abeyance.
-Countries that are ruled by the military are put in abeyance by such bodies.
+Based on his leadership attributes, commitment to duty and performance and results, he was elevated from being the Vice President of the regional parliamentary bodies (Conference of Speakers of West African Parliaments; African Region, Commonwealth Parliamentary Association and Africa Parliamentary Union) to President in 2000 and 2001.
+These offered him the opportunity to significantly redefine, reshape, and drive African parliamentary diplomacy and development, fundamentally desired in the wake of the new millennium in 2000.
+As the President of the Commonwealth Parliamentary Association, Africa Region, he brought Nigeria back to the body with Nigeria's name being removed from abeyance as countries that are ruled by the military are put in abeyance by such bodies.

 2003 Re-election bid

 In April 2003, he sought a re-election into the House of Representatives on the platform of People's Democratic Party.
 The Presidency that brazenly lost the battle of removing him as Speaker extended the animosity to his re-election bid.

 The Presidency feared that, given his level of performance in four years in the House and his high popularity rating, if he were allowed to win the election to return to the House, he would logically re-emerge Speaker.
 Essentially, this resulted in the regrettable conspiracy to have him lose the election.
 This time again, the backlash of the perfidy expanded and consumed PDP in the state as the party lost to All Nigeria People's Party.